 You definitely want some form of sashimi, any will do.
 The toro is never a bad move.

 EN is not necessarily a sushi restaurant, but, there are some special rolls on the menu.
 Get anything with snow crab and anything with uni.
 They roll those ingredients up really nicely.

 Lobster on a stone in a butter sauce.
 Doesn’t get better than that.

 The fried chicken has always been one of EN’s calling cards.
 It’s mainly dark meat and comes deboned.
 This chicken’s got plenty of moisture and is also all kinds of crispy.
 Do it.

 AKA thin slices of Black Angus short rib served on a hot stone for grilling.
 Cooking together on a first date is always romantic.

-I don't know what this was called, but it was worth all $49 or whatever this bucket of uni, rice, and salmon eggs costs.
+This was worth all $49 or whatever this bucket of uni, rice, and salmon eggs costs.
 Wow.
 If you are an uni person, make sure you pay attention to whatever the warm bowls of stuff specials are.